 Travel insurance for backpackers and other habitual nomads

 Most of us here at World Nomads have spent some long time on the road.
-Traveling long term can have serious side effects – forgetting your own name, your country of origin, or if your travel insurance policy has expired.
+Traveling long term can have serious side effects – forgetting your own name, where you're from, or if your travel insurance policy has expired.
 The first two can be fun, the last one can be.... problematic.

 Longer term travel sets you up for doing way more things on your trip than you probably ever intended.
 With a World Nomads long term travel insurance policy, you’re covered for over 200 adventure activities, depending on whether you purchase our Standard or Explorer plan.

 It's something we want you to be mindful of if you are a long-term traveler, whether you’re backpacking through Southeast Asia or WWOOFing in South America.
-Try to keep your travel insurance policy close at hand for reference.
+Try to keep your travel insurance policy on hand for reference.

-In order to be covered by a US World Nomads policy, you need to be a US resident or citizen with a U.S.A. residential address.
-You must also be able to provide documentation (a current driver’s license, for example) to prove your U.S.A. address.
+In order to be covered by a US World Nomads policy, you need to be a US resident or citizen with a residential address in the United States.
+You must also be able to provide documentation (a current driver’s license, for example) to prove your residency.

 Did you know you can claim on the road with World Nomads?
 If you need to make a claim online, read our information on making a travel insurance claim online.